-Coming soon!
-ND Australia is launching a webinar series highlighting the exceptional studies the experts in our network are currently conducting.
+ND Australia is hosting a webinar series highlighting the exceptional studies the experts in our network are currently conducting.

-The webinars will introduce the latest in neurodevelopmental research.
+The webinars introduce the latest in neurodevelopmental research.

 Over the next few months, Dr. Kelsie Boulton, Professor Peter Enticott and Associate Professor Gillinder Bedi will be joining us to share their latest research and the new developments in their fields.